WHAT WE DO

-1. Keep litter off the streets through anti-litter education, garbage and recycling best practices, and litter enforcement.
+• Reduce Litter: Keep streets clean with anti-litter education, improved recycling practices, and enforcement.

-2. Keep flood-causing sediments, litter and pollution out of the watersheds with infrastructure build-outs, capital outlay projects, drainage maintenance, litter-catching equipment such as booms, band-a-longs, hydrodynamic separators, and green infrastructure projects designed to take in and absorb stormwater.
+• Prevent Flooding: Keep flood-causing sediments, trash, and pollution out of our waterways.
+This involves investing in new infrastructure, regular stormwater drain maintenance, and specialized equipment like litter-catching booms and green infrastructure projects designed to take in and absorb stormwater.

 WHAT WE KNOW